iiehdjaudjdj/zoom_api/README.md

 Step 2: Open the project folder in your web server directory.
 The main file is index.html located in the zoom folder.

 Step 3: Open your web browser and navigate to the project URL.
-For XAMPP, this would typically be http://localhost/moi/by group/zoom/index.html or similar depending on your server configuration.

 Step 4: Obtain Zoom API credentials.
 You need to create a Zoom App in the Zoom Marketplace and generate an API Key and API Secret.
-These credentials are required for JWT token generation.

 Step 5: Enter your Zoom API Key and API Secret into the input fields on the website.